bigalh94/modeling_kings_county_housing_prices/README.md

 %matplotlib inline
 ```
 ## Scatter plots of predictors vs target
 The below image shows the relations between the individual features and the target - *price*.
-It's evident that there are a number of features that should be treated as categorical.
+It's evident that there are a number of features that should be treated as categorical, though most appear as continuous data.

 ![scatter](images/feature_scatter.png)

+In this project we walk through the steps of exploring and understanding the data.
+We clean and preprocess the data.
+We explore  feature selection.
+We also go about detecting and creating interaction terms.
+We try using log transformations and feature scaling.
+And we use combinations of these for the purpose of creating the various model that we evaluate.

 ## Thank you
 Thank you for visiting this repo.
-Any feedbackt will be welcomed.
+All feedback and comments will be welcomed.